nsnam/ns-3-dev-git/src/propagation/doc/propagation.rst

 Other scenario-related parameters can be configured through attributes of the derived classes.

+One other attribute, "EnforceParameterRanges", can be set to true if the model is configured with parameters that fall outside of the applicability range specified in TR38.901.
+By default, the simulator will only warn (if logging is enabled) if a value is outside of the applicability range.
+If this parameter is set to true, the simulation will abort with an error message (instead of just logging a warning) if the applicability range is exceeded.

 **Implementation details**

 The method DoCalcRxPower computes the propagation loss considering the path loss